List of The Twilight Zone episodes: Season 2 (1960–1961)

 Unlike season 1, episode titles were shown on screen during the end credits.

-Six consecutive episodes (production code #173-3662 through #173-3667) of this season were recorded on videotape (not on film as were all other episodes) at CBS Television City, as a cost-cutting measure mandated by CBS programming head James T. Aubrey.
+Six consecutive episodes of this season were recorded on videotape (not on film as were all other episodes) at CBS Television City, as a cost-cutting measure mandated by CBS programming head James T. Aubrey.
 They are "The Lateness of the Hour", "The Night of the Meek", "The Whole Truth", "Twenty Two", "Static", and "Long Distance Call".
 These have a visual appearance which is distinctly different from those of episodes shot on film.
 In addition, videotape was a relatively primitive medium in the early 1960s; the editing of tape was next to impossible.
 Each of the episodes was therefore "camera-cut" as in live TV—on a studio sound stage, using a total of four cameras.
 The requisite multi-camera setup of the videotape experiment made location shooting difficult, severely limiting the potential scope of the storylines, so the short-lived experiment was abandoned.

 "A Most Unusual Camera" was produced for season one, but it ended up in season two for unknown reasons.